Skip to content

 Before you enable this mode, you should verify that your hardware is ready.
 You can do this in two ways.

-If you are planning to buy a new printer or want to check your current one, visit the Mopria certified products website.
+Planning to buy a new printer or curious about your current one?
+Head over to the Mopria certified products website.
 Most modern printers are Mopria certified, which means they are fully compatible with WPP.

 Mopria certified products list for checking Windows Protected Print compatibility